 Porcini mushroom powder is a great addition to almost any recipe that calls for mushrooms.

-Perhaps more remarkably, though, Porcini mushroom powder is an excellent source of antioxidants and nutrients.
+Perhaps more remarkably, though, Porcini mushrooms, in general, are an excellent source of antioxidants and nutrients.

 It's believed that its powerful nutritional profile can provide a range of health benefits, from aiding weight loss to killing colon cancer cells.

 Too good to be true?
 Well, that's what we're here to find out.